autolab/Autolab/docs/instructors.md

 For the gradebook calculations, submissions are classified as one of three types: "Normal", "No Grade" or "Excused".
 A "No Grade" submission will show up in the gradebook as NG and a zero will be used when calculating averages.
 An "Excused" submission will show up in the gradebook as EXC and will not be used when calculating averages.

-To auto-expand a column in the _gradebook_, double click the edge of that column header.
+To auto-expand a column in the _gradebook_, double-click the edge of that column header.

 ## Releasing Grades